JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 Various lists have been replaced with vectors or deques, etc.
 Remove mutexes from SmallStack, only used from the main thread.
 Use std::string in CommandContainer instead of a giant static buffer.
+Add a free bitmap for pool slots.
+Maintain free list for text effect entries.

 ### Vehicles